flant/shell-operator/HOOKS.md

 - The found hooks are sorted alphabetically according to the directories’ and hooks’ names.
 Then they are executed with the `--config` flag to get bindings to events in JSON format.

-- If hooks configuring is successful, then working queue is filled with `onStartup` hooks.
+- If hook's configuration is successful, the workqueue is filled with `onStartup` hooks.

-After initialization, Shell-operator subscribes to `kubernetes` events.
-To prevent multiple hook execution with "Added" event, Shell-operator lists existing objects and creates just one task per hook (see [binding context](#binding-context)).
+ - Than, Shell-operator subscribes to Kubernetes events according to configured `kubernetes` bindings.

 Next the main cycle is started:

 - Hooks are adding to the queue on events:
-  - `onStartup` hooks are added to the queue during initialization,
-  - `kubernetes` hooks are added to the queue with existing objects and  when events occur in Kubernetes,
+  - `kubernetes` hooks are added to the queue from existing objects and from events that occur in Kubernetes,
   - `schedule` hooks are added according to the schedule.

 - Queue handler executes hooks strictly sequentially.
 If hook fails with an error (non-zero exit code), Shell-operator restarts it (every 5 seconds) until success.
-In case of an erroneous execution of some hook, when other events occur, the queue will be filled with new tasks, but their execution will be blocked.
+In case of an erroneous execution of some hook, when other events occur, the queue will be filled with new tasks, but their execution will be blocked until the failing hook succeeds.
   - You can change this behavior for a specific hook by adding `allowFailure: true` to the binding configuration (not available for `onStartup` hooks).

 - Several metrics are available for monitoring the activity of a queue: queue size, number of execution errors for specific hooks, etc. See [METRICS](METRICS.md) for more details.